MicrosoftDocs/PlayReady/Docs/Overview/developing-packager.md

 &nbsp;

-## Inserting the PlayReady Header in the protected content
+## Inserting the PlayReady Header in protected content

 The packager needs to insert the PlayReady Header it has generated into the content.
 It will typically be inserted either in the header of the content files, or in the manifest of streaming assets.

 &nbsp;

-### Inserting the PlayReady Header in protected content files
+### Inserting the PlayReady Header in content files

 For MP4 ISO files, Microsoft recommends following the ISO format specification and inserting the PlayReady Header in a PSSH box.